 At Bugatchi, Cecile Revah talks about merchandising by delivery rather than by category, thereby encouraging a collection approach to the business.
 This extensive (and younger-looking) collection features everything from their famous printed shirts to track pants and jackets, beautiful Italian merino knits, wool/cashmere down-filled puffer jackets, fabulous footwear and more.
 We loved the perfect travel pants, the printed knit blazers and sweater jackets, and some great shoes and bags.

 If cozy and comfortable is more your style, M. Singer (now in its fifth year) is the perfect collection.
 Matt Singer and team develop their own fabrics; everything is crafted in LA and the clothes are all destined to become live-in favorites.
-Our picks here: the super-soft cotton tees at $19 cost for a $48 suggested retail, the hoodies at $50 for suggested $125, the ultra-soft bamboo/viscose/cotton blends and, as modeled by Jeffrey, the shawl cardigan and five-pocket corduroy pant.
+Our picks here: the super-soft cotton tees at $19 cost for a $48 suggested retail, the hoodies at $50 for suggested $125, the ultra-soft bamboo/viscose/cotton blends and, as modeled by Geoffrey, the shawl cardigan

 At Good Man Brand, we loved their padded flannel shirt-jackets, the French terry blazer, and some wonderful hooded merino plaids.
 Also, notable: their made-in-Italy vegetable-dyed Grade A nappa leather footwear with Margram sole, lined in calfskin so it molds to the foot, at a remarkable $198 suggested retail!

 Hot at Raffi: their fabulous travel/athleisure separates!
 The drawstring travel pant is $175 retail, a perfect hoodie is $250 and a double zip jacket is $200.
 What’s new?
 Their new graphic designs on aqua cotton tees are whimsical and fun!
 As always, the collection offers retailers 70 percent margins.